 Kimberly Lewis is the Managing Attorney of the National Health Law Program’s Los Angeles offices.
 Kim works on state and national health care issues, including Medicaid and health reform implementation, by engaging in policy and administrative advocacy, impact litigation and technical assistance and training to state advocates.

-Kim is a graduate of the University of San Diego School of Law and received her B.A. from the University of Hawaii.
-Kim grew up in Hawaii, where she learned to surf when she was ten, and is the mother of boy/girl twins.
+Kim is a graduate of the University of San Diego School of Law and grew up in Hawaii.
+She loves to surf, and is the mother of boy/girl twins.